chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/interaction-testing.md

 Apps are the same.
 On the surface is the UI that the user sees and interacts with.
 Under the hood, the UI is wired up to facilitate the flow of data and events.

 As you build more complex UIs like pages, components become responsible for more than just rendering the UI.
 They fetch data and manage state.
-This article walks through testing interactive components.
-You’ll learn how to use a computer to simulate and verify user interactions.
+This chapter will teach you how to use a computer to simulate and verify user interactions.

 ![](/ui-testing-handbook/1_bfTfHf-9RSQ_s3FhnRBaeQ.png)